ScriptRaccoon/portfolio-website/src/data/posts/google-apps-script-setup.md

 }
 ```

-We will not use TypeScript to generate output files, this will be done in the next step with esbuild.
+We will not use TypeScript to generate JavaScript output files, this will be done in the next step with esbuild.
 We only use TypeScript to get autocompletion and to ensure type safety and thus avoid runtime errors.

 ## Bundling with esbuild